Fell Exhibition Slate Mine: Traditions

-The Fell Buglers have maintained the tradition of bugling for the hunt for years.
-If weather and time permits, the buglers practise on Sunday mornings at the Fell Exhibition Mine and signal for the hunt.
-Anyone interested in listening to the Hubertus Marsch ("St. Hubert's March"), the Jäger aus Kurpfalz ("Hunter from the Palatinate") or the Parforce March is welcome to join the morning pint on Sundays at the Fell Exhibition Mine.
-The traditional airs Sau tot! ("Boar Dead!"), Hirsch tot! ("Stag Dead!"), Hase tot! ("Hare Dead!"), Begrüßug ("Welcome"), Sammeln der Jäger ("Gathering of the Hunters"), Jagd vorbei ("The Hunt is Over") and other melodies from the hunt are part of the Fell Buglers repertoire.

 Every year on the second Sunday in Advent (the Sunday following the Saint's Day of Saint Barbara on 4 December) a traditional parade of the Fell Miners’ Band, the Bergparade, takes place.

 Every two years in the time leading up to Christmas the Friends of the Exhibition Mine organise a matins in the mine for their members.
 Participants descend into the mine by the light of candles and pit lamps alone.
 At specific points in the mine, ex-miners describe their hard work while contemporary witnesses talk about their wartime experiences.
 They relate to a time, when the mines were bunkers and homes for the citizens of Fell and Thomm.
 Musical contributions, prayers and poems are presented in honour of St Barbara.